Chukak/containers/docs/sorted_list.md

 list.is_empty(); // false
 ```

-### Reverse the list
+### Change the order of the list
-To reverse the order of the list, use the `reverse` method.
+To change the order of the list, use the `reverse` method.
-Change the order of the list and the operator for the comparison.
+Changes the order of the list and the operator for the comparison.
+If the operator for comparison is a custom function,
+changes only the order of the list.
 ```cpp
 sorted_list<int> = {3, 1, 2}; // [1, 2, 3]
 ...